Skip to content

 The pH scale is a logarithmic measure of acidity and alkalinity.

-Strong vs. Weak Acids: It's About Chemistry, Not Danger
+Strong vs. Weak Acids: Chemistry, Not Danger

 This is a critical distinction that professionals understand.
 "Strong" and "weak" don't refer to how dangerous an acid is, but to how it behaves in water.

-• Strong Acids, like Hydrochloric Acid (HCl), completely "dissociate" in water.
+• Strong Acids, like Hydrochloric Acid (HCl), completely dissociate in water.
 Every single acid molecule breaks apart and releases its hydrogen ion.

-• Weak Acids, like the Acetic Acid in vinegar, only partially dissociate.
+• Weak Acids, like Acetic Acid in vinegar, only partially dissociate.
 Many molecules stay intact, holding onto their hydrogen ions.

-A highly concentrated "weak" acid can still be far more corrosive than a highly diluted "strong" acid. **Concentration is king.**
+A highly concentrated "weak" acid can still be far more corrosive than a highly diluted "strong" acid.
+Concentration is king.
+For a deeper dive into how concentration affects properties and applications, see our Complete Sulfuric Acid Concentration Guide.

-The Lineup: Meet the Titans of Industry
+The Lineup: The Titans of Industry

 Not all acids are created equal.
 Each has a unique personality and a specific job it excels at.
 Let's meet the major players we work with every day at Alliance Chemical.